andreaortuno/Kirby-Lab-Code/README.md

 # Kirby-Lab-Code
-Laboratory projects I worked on while doing research at Kirby Lab.
+Laboratory projects I worked on while doing research in the [Kirby Lab](http://www.kirbyresearch.com/) at Cornell.

 ## Spot detection GUI
 ### What it is and what it was used for: